nkdnnlr/TEMDefectClassification/README.md

 # TEM-Defect-Classification
 Hi!
-You've reached the code repository corresponding to the paper ["Learning-based Defect Recognition for Quasi-Periodic Microscope Images"](https://doi.org/10.1016/j.micron.2021.103069), authored by Nik Dennler, Antonio Foncubierta-Rodriguez, Titus Neupert and Marilyne Sousa.
+You've reached the code repository corresponding to the paper ["Learning-based Defect Recognition for Quasi-Periodic HRTEM Images"](https://doi.org/10.1016/j.micron.2021.103069), authored by Nik Dennler, Antonio Foncubierta-Rodriguez, Titus Neupert and Marilyne Sousa.
 In case of questions regarding the paper, please [write us](mailto:nik.dennler@posteo.de).
 If you have an issue relating the code, please use the GitHub Issues function.

 ## Before you start
 Clone the repository, and set up the [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) environment using